 CAD Mission Statement

-The Department of Child and Adolescent Development (CAD) prepares students to be competent professionals in their work with children, youth and families.
-CAD values teaching and experiential learning that incorporates diversity of background and experiences, current and relevant research, and high quality instruction.
+The Department of Child and Adolescent Development (CAD) prepares students to be competent professionals in their work as advocates for children, youth, and families.
+Using a social justice lens, CAD values teaching and experiential learning that incorporates diversity of background and experiences, current and relevant research, and high quality instruction.